What does Bertha mean?

 Bertha is a very popular first name for females (#156 out of 4276, Top 4%) and also a very popular surname for both adults and children (#37728 out of 150436, Top 25%).
 (2000 U.S. Census)

 Shown below is an analysis of the usage of the girl name Bertha and corresponding names.
 Prominent alternative forms of Bertha are Berta, Bertie, Bird, Birdie and Birtha.
-Usage of these girl names reached its most widespread during the years 1880-1889 and is now much less, with the forms Berta, Bertha, Bertie and Birdie becoming less trendy.
+Usage of these girl names reached its most widespread during 1880-1889 (usage of 0.5612%) and is now much less, with the forms Berta, Bertha, Bertie and Birdie becoming less trendy.
 (Top 1000 Baby Names Records, 2014)